 1. Vacuum regularly

-Prevent dirt from settling.
+Prevent dirt from sticking.
 Sisal is naturally stiff and does not easily allow dirt to penetrate, but food residues and dust do remain on the surface.
 By vacuuming regularly and immediately, the fibers stay clean and in Shape.
 Preferably use a vacuum cleaner without a rotating brush to prevent damage to the fabric.

 2. Avoid moisture